LlamaMagic/RBtrust/README.md

 RBtrust has limited combat abilities, so some classes struggle with certain bosses.
 Some things to try:

 -   Upgrade your gear and food to better survive big hits.
-- Adjust your combat routine to better use damage mitigation, heals, life steal, etc.
+-   Adjust your combat routine to better use damage mitigation, heals, life-steal, etc.
 -   Change class (not a real solution)

 Worst case scenario: out-level and skip that dungeon by grinding the previous one, or kill the boss manually if needed for MSQ progression.